iSmoothStar/ismoothstar.github.io/_posts/2025-01-16-add-roms-to-batocera-with-firefox-and-peazip.md

 > You can exit the "xterm" application by typing "exit" as a command and pressing `Enter`.
 {: .prompt-tip }

-## The Process
-It's so easy to achieve what we want now, I will summarize it in a few points.

 ### Set Path for Downloads
 So, open **Firefox** from the "Ports" section in the main screen then click on the row of bars on the upper right corner of the browser to bring up the menu.
 Now, you will see the options, from there select "Settings".